 You'll find substantially cheaper car insurance at other times in your life as well:

-Your credit improves - If you currently have no credit or bad credit, a dramatic increase in your credit score can definitely lower your rate.
-Some states do not allow insurers to use credit scores to determine rates.
-"If your state does allow it, the savings can be big, as much as 10 to 15 percent," says Santamorena.
+- Your credit improves -- If you currently have no credit or bad credit, a dramatic increase in your credit score can definitely lower your rate.
+Some states don't allow insurers to use credit scores to determine rates.
+"If your state does allow it, the savings can be big, as much as 10 to 15%," says Santamorena.

-Your kid goes to college - If your kid heads off to a college that is at least 100 miles away and doesn't take a car with him, your rate should drop.
-Some insurers discount your rate as much as 10 percent.
+- Your kid goes to college -- If your kid heads off to a college that is at least 100 miles away and doesn't take a car with him, your rate should drop.
+Some insurers discount your rate as much as 10%.

-You move to another state - State laws and different claims frequencies mean some cities will be much, much cheaper than others.
-A bad driver in Portland, Maine, will probably pay less than a good driver in, say, Louisiana.
+- You move to another state -- State laws and different claims frequencies mean some cities will be much, much cheaper than others.
+A bad driver in Portland, ME, will probably pay less than a good driver in, say, Louisiana.